eduMFA/eduMFA/doc/policies/enrollment.rst

 type: string

-During enrollment of a `certificate` by creating a request, privacyIDEA can add additional components to the request subject.
+During enrollment of a `certificate` by creating a request, eduMFA can add additional components to the request subject.

 This can be "email" (The email of the user read from the userstore) and/or "realm", which